dlebansais/CodeProverBinding/README.md

 When trying to prove correctness, an approach is to execute the following steps:
 1. Translate the source code into a giant theorem.
-2. Prove the theorem holds.
+2. Prove that the theorem holds.

-This library provides an API to translate the source code and to create the theorem.
+This library provides an API to translate the source code to create the theorem.
 It then calls a third-party theorem prover and asks it to prove it.
 Currently, the library uses [Microsoft Z3](https://github.com/Z3Prover/z3) but it is designed to be more flexible.

 ## Supported features